astuyve/astuyve.github.io/_posts/2023-12-28-containers-on-lambda.md

 and here is the p50:
 <span class="image fit"><a href ="/assets/images/lambda_containers/python_container_p50.png" target="_blank"><img src="/assets/images/lambda_containers/python_container_p50.png" alt="Round trip cold start request time for python functions, p50"></a></span>

+Here it is in chart form, once again looking at p99 over a week:
+<span class="image fit"><a href ="/assets/images/lambda_containers/python_rtt_chart.png" target="_blank"><img src="/assets/images/lambda_containers/python_rtt_chart.png" alt="Round trip cold start request time for python functions, p99, in chart form"></a></span>

-In chart form, we can see the closer variance at the 100mb and 150mb marks.
+We can see the closer variance at the 100mb and 150mb marks.
 For the 150mb test I was using Pandas, Flask, and PsycoPG as dependencies.
 I'm not familiar with the internals of these libraries, so I don't want to speculate on why these results are slightly unexpected.

 My simplest answer is that this is a "real world" test using real dependencies.
 On top of a managed service like Lambda as well as some amount of network latency in a shared multi-tenant system - many variables could be confounding here.

-Here it is in chart form, once again looking at p99 over a week:
-<span class="image fit"><a href ="/assets/images/lambda_containers/python_rtt_chart.png" target="_blank"><img src="/assets/images/lambda_containers/python_rtt_chart.png" alt="Round trip cold start request time for python functions, p99, in chart form"></a></span>

 ## Performance Takeaways
 For NodeJS, beyond ~30mb, container images *outperform* zip based Lambda functions in cold start performance.